Gram Staining Hans Christian Gram 1884

 DESCRIPTION

-The technique is used for the differentiation of Gram-positive and Gram-negative bacteria, usually as a first step in
+The technique is used for the differentiation of Gram-positive and Gram-negative bacteria, usually as a first step in bacteria

-bacteria identification.
+identification.
 The cell walls of Gram-positive bacteria are different from those Gram-negative.
+Gram-positive walls have a thick layer

-Gram-positive walls have a thick layer of peptidoglycan associated with teichoic acids and in Gram-negative walls
+of peptidoglycan associated with teichoic acids and in Gram-negative walls lipoprotein and lipopolysaccharide are associated with a

-The structural difference between cell walls results in a different ability to
+The structural difference between cell walls results in a different ability to retain

-retain certain dyes and a different ability to resist decolorization.
+certain dyes and a different ability to resist decolorization.

-There are four basic steps of the Gram stain, which include applying a
+There are four basic steps of the Gram stain, which include applying a primary stain

-(Gram's iodine), rapid decolorization with alcohol or acetone, and
+decolorization with alcohol or acetone, and counterstaining with safranin, neutral red

-counterstaining with safranin, neutral red or basic fuchsin.
+or basic fuchsin.

 REAGENTS

-Aniline crystal violet solution: aniline 40 ml, water 1000 ml, crystal violet,
+Aniline crystal violet solution: aniline 40 ml, water 1000 ml, crystal violet, saturated

-saturated alcoholic solution (about 10 g per 100 ml 95% alcohol) 114 ml.
+alcoholic solution (about 10 g per 100 ml 95% alcohol) 114 ml.

-Gram's iodine: Iodine 1 g, Potassium iodide 2 g, water 300 ml.
+Gram's iodine: Iodine 1 g, potassium iodide 2 g, water 300 ml.

-Alcohol-acetone solution: 3:1
+Alcohol-acetone solution: 3:1 (vol)

-Safranin: safranin saturated alcoholic solution (about 2.5 grams per 100
+Safranin: safranin saturated alcoholic solution (about 2.5 grams per 100 ml 95%

-ml 95% alcohol) 10 ml, water 90 ml.
+alcohol) 10 ml, water 90 ml.

 PROCEDURE

 Dry and heat-fix the smear then cover it with crystal violet solution.
-Wait 1 minute then rinse with distilled water.
+Wait 1 minute then

 Add Gram's iodine (Lugol solution).
 Wait 1 minute.
-Remove the mordant and add alcohol-acetone solution.
+Remove the mordant and add

 Wait few seconds then rinse with distilled water.
-Cover the slide with safranin or basic fuchsin.
+Cover the slide with safranin or basic

 Wait 1 minute then rinse with distilled water and dry the smear with filter paper.